alphabet5/ForkToMouth/docs/index.md

 Goals:
 - Improve the utilization of harvested animals.
-- Improve individuals outlook on wild game.
+- Improve the outlook on wild game.
 - Reduce supply-chain inefficiencies and negative externalities.
-- Encourage quality family time and motivation for the outdoors.

 Success Stories: